 Let me preface this article by saying that I wouldn’t consider myself an SEO expert.
 I’m merely a designer/developer turned online marketer which was required for my first job at Inter Medien.
 It was a pleasure to dive into the world of SEO, all the way from learning the basics to applying them on real projects.
 I was pretty nervous about the content optimizations for my first customer websites, as the impact of revisions only become visible a few months later.
 I’m glad everything turned out pretty well. 📈

-Most of the SEO guides found on the interweb will give you comprehensible in-depth informations to what is most important to implement and how to do it.
-Especially on the tech-side of things.
-My intention isn’t to rewrite what others have done impeccable already or explain the many SEO terms out there.
-Instead, I have collected those SEO basics which best summarize the mindeset of a search engine optimizer.
+Most of the SEO guides found on the interweb will give you comprehensible in-depth pieces of information to what is most important to implement and how to do it.
+Especially on the tech side of things.
+My intention isn’t to rewrite what others have done impeccably already or explain the many SEO terms out there.
+Instead, I have collected those SEO basics which best summarize the mindset of a search engine optimizer.

-Seems like a no-brainer, I know.
-But even if it’s 2019, some websites don’t have a great mobile experience while Google still continues to attach more and more importance to the mobile first approach.
+It seems like a no-brainer, I know.
+But even if it’s 2019, some websites don’t have a great mobile experience while Google still continues to attach more and more importance to the mobile-first approach.
 Just make sure your website’s design is user-friendly, intuitive and performant on all devices!

-Google repeatedly emphasizes the importance of a good user experience and clearly focuses on the user’s needs.
+Google repeatedly emphasizes the importance of good user experience and clearly focuses on the user’s needs.

 Is user experience a ranking factor then?
 The answer is quite clear: no. John Mueller commented as follows: